 -fake smiles

-Seeing my dad’s wallet on the bookshelf in my bedroom leaves me gasping for air every single time I glance over at it.
-He pulled that wallet out of his bibs and tried to give me money numerous times.
-I would decline nearly every time.
-I always told him that I bought him things to bless him not for him to pay me back.
-There is a little note in that wallet that he probably placed in there at least 14 years ago.
+Glancing at my dad’s wallet on the bookshelf in my bedroom leaves me searching for air every single time.
+He pulled that wallet out of his bibs and tried handing me money numerous times.
+I most often declined.
+“I bought these things to bless you, not for you to pay me back,” I whispered.
+A little note in that wallet is gently tucked into the see-through pocket.
+He probably placed it there at least 14 years ago.
 It reads: Jacob B. owes $2.
-It is hard to tell what Jacob borrowed $2 for when he was barely old enough to write, but he made sure to fill out an IOU for his Pawpaw Tim.
-Behind that note are pictures of Jacob, his siblings, my sister, and myself.
+Goodness knows what Jacob borrowed $2 for when he was barely old enough to write, but he made sure to fill out an IOU for his Pawpaw Tim.
+Behind that note are pictures of not only Jacob, but also his siblings, my sister, and me.

 1 Corinthians 13:7- (Love) …Beareth all things, believeth all things, hopeth all things, endureth all things.